denten-books/plain-text/1-metaphor.md

 structure and composition [@peirce_algebra_1992; @jakobson_few_1977;
 @norman_user_1986, 110].
 Consider the game controller for Pong.
 The movement of the knob mimics the movement of the paddle it represents.
 Like an onomatopoeic word, the one resembles and imitates the other.
-The relationship between paddle and knob is somewhat less arbitrary than in ordinary language, where words do not resemble the things they represent.
 The central idea of direct manipulation involved an attempt to move past conversational contingency.
 Where there are numerous ways to instruct the machine to return a serve, the knob limits the player's instrumental vocabulary to two axes.